 Kona Earth - About Kona Coffee

-1. Geography – The Kona Coffee Belt is a tiny strip of land on the western side of the “big island” of Hawaii.
-Just a few miles wide and about 30 miles long, the area has ideal conditions for growing exceptionally fine Arabica coffee.
-It combines a mild, tropical climate with minor temperature variations, mineral-rich, volcanic soil and elevations between 800 and 2500 feet.
+The Kona Coffee Belt is a tiny strip of land on the western side of Hawai'i's Big Island.
+Just a few miles wide and about 30 miles long, the area is blessed with ideal coffee-growing conditions.
+It combines a mild, tropical climate with minor temperature variations, mineral-rich, volcanic soil, and elevations between 800 and 2500 feet.
 Only grown in this region, the Kona Typica variety has a well-earned reputation for consistent high quality and excellence that keeps Kona coffee fans coming back for more.

-Lucky Kona Earth is located at 2000 ft. elevation.
-We have cooler temperatures and more rain.
-Our trees mature slowly, giving the fruit more time to develop and ripen.
+Kona Earth's farm is located at approximately 2200 feet in elevation on the tropical slopes of the Hualalai volcano.
+At that altitude, we have cooler temperatures and more rain.
+Sunny mornings give way to cloudy afternoons with almost daily rain showers.
+This provides the perfect combination of sun and moisture for optimal tree growth.
+This micro-climate allows our trees to mature slowly, giving the fruit more time to develop and ripen.
 This translates to lush fruit, large beans, and robust flavor.

 Another benefit to Kona Earth's farm is that we have a good amount of rich, volcanic soil.
 Many coffee farms are, quite literally, growing right out of rock.

 Kona coffee production at Kona Earth